|

 $45.00 materials fee

 Simple, elegant and so easy to make.
 This bracelet combines ancient handwrought techniques with modern technology.
 Metalsmithing techniques include wire manipulation, hammering, filing and polishing.
-Students can incorporate beads or allow the silver to shimmer by itself.
+Students can incorporate beads or allow the metal to shimmer by itself.
 BYOB: bring/buy your own beads (that fit 16g wire) to reflect your favorite palette.
 Don’t forget to bring your untinted safety or reading glasses.
 No experience necessary.
 The fee paid to the instructor covers supplies, handouts and use of tools.

 Professional Earrings from Scratch: Cold